IDScanNet/DIVE-SDK-iOS/README.md

       - The name of the step as displayed to the user.
     - **mode**: `Dictionary`
       - Specifies the modes available for capturing the step.
 Possible modes include `uploader` and `video`.
+    - **delayUntilCaptureButtonVisible**: `Int`
+      - Defines a delay in ms before a capture button becomes visible in the auto capture mode.
+This button can then be pressed by the end user to force auto capture completion.
+This configuration is available for document steps only; a configured value has no effect on the face step.
+    - **autocaptureDelay**: `Int`
+      - An integer value can be configured that will delay the autocapture the configured number of milliseconds before trying to capture an image of the ID.
+This prevents the autocapture mechanism from firing too quickly.
+Default: 1000
+    - **messageAfterDelay**: `Dictionary`
+      - Configures a Static Message that will be shown to the user after a defined delay in ms. Only for document type steps and not the face.
+It is a dictionary with the following fields:
+        - **text**: `String`
+          - The message text to display to the user after the delay has elapsed.
+        - **delay**: `Int`
+          - The delay, in milliseconds, before the message is shown.

 ## Example Configuration